 One way of addressing those negative side effects is through the use of ginger oil, which is a powerful anti-inflammatory and natural pain reliever.

-NOTE: other forms of ginger – such as the root – has other benefits for the menstrual cycle.
+NOTE: other forms of ginger – such as the root – have other benefits for the menstrual cycle.
 This article on ginger root for heavy periods covers the different ways in which this herb can bring more ease to your cycles.

 3. Geranium Oil